Aydin-ab/ray-aydin/doc/source/ray-core/internals/metric-exporter.rst

 1. **Observable Gauges**: The OpenTelemetry SDK invokes registered callbacks, which collect values from `observations_by_name_` and clear the map
 2. **Synchronous Metrics**: Values are read directly from the instruments
 3. **OTLP Format**: Metrics are converted to OTLP format
-4. **gRPC Export**: Metrics are sent to the metrics agent via gRPC
+4. **gRPC Export**: Metrics are sent to the metrics agent using gRPC

 Metric Reception and Processing (Python Side)
 ----------------------------------------------

-The metrics agent (ReporterAgent) receives metrics from C++ components via a gRPC service that implements the OpenTelemetry Metrics Service interface.
+The metrics agent (ReporterAgent) receives metrics from C++ components through a gRPC service that implements the OpenTelemetry Metrics Service interface.

 gRPC Service Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~